 A fauna and flora reserve is being developed in a rare attempt to restore an area to its natural state after nearly 150 years of grazing.
 A walk trail is being developed to allow visitors sustainable access.

-You can also check out the historic homestead furnished in period style and set in traditional colonial gardens, or take the six kilometre farm drive trail and see what is really happening in the paddocks.
+You can also check out the historic homestead furnished in period style and set in traditional colonial gardens, or take the 6-kilometre farm drive trail around the property.

 The picnic area has free gas barbecues and children’s adventure playground.